 Applies To: Windows 8, Windows 8.1, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2

-This walkthrough describes how to create and configure a virtual hard disk (VHD) running Windows® 8 for native boot.
+Here's how to add a a virtual hard disk (VHD) to the boot menus .
+This is known as native-boot.
 A native-boot VHD is a virtual hard disk that can be used as the running operating system on designated hardware without any other parent operating system.
 This differs from a scenario where a VHD is connected to a virtual machine on a computer that has a parent operating system.

 VHDs can be applied to computers that have no other installations of Windows, for usage as a native-boot VHD, without a virtual machine or hypervisor.
 (A hypervisor is a layer of software under the operating system that runs virtual computers.)
 This enables greater flexibility in workload distribution because a single set of tools can be used to manage images for virtual machines and designated hardware.